projectcalico/calico/docs/source/bare-metal.rst

 There are two ways to specify the interface that a host endpoint should refer to.
 You can either specify the name of the interface or its expected IP address.
-In either case, you''ll also need to know the hostname of the host that owns the interface.
+In either case, you'll also need to know the hostname of the host that owns the interface.

 For example, to secure the interface named ``eth0`` with IP 10.0.0.1 on host